-Strong quake shakes Croatia, damaging buildings in capital
+Croatia quake injures 17 amid partial coronavirus lockdown

 Zagreb's iconic cathedral was also damaged, with the top of one of its two spires collapsing.
 The cathedral was rebuilt after it toppled in the 1880 earthquake.

 Power was cut as people ran out of their homes.
 Several fires were also reported.
-At least two other tremors were recorded later.
 Residents shared photos of belongings falling off shelves, broken bottles and glass inside homes.

-Officials first said a 15-year-old was killed, but doctors later said that she is in critical condition and that they are fighting for her life.
+Officials first said a 15-year-old was killed, but doctors later said that she was in critical condition and that they were fighting to save her life.
 They gave no immediate details on the extent of other injuries.

 The earthquake struck amid a partial lockdown of the capital because of the spread of the coronavirus.
 People were told to avoid public areas, such as parks and public squares, but had little choice as they fled their residences.

-Up to five people are allowed to be together while keeping distance.
+Up to five people are allowed to be together while keeping a distance.

+Health Minister Vili Beros warned people to keep a two-meter (around seven-foot) “social distance" as requested by decrees passed by the government in an attempt to prevent the spread of COVID-19.
+There are 235 coronavirus cases confirmed so far in Croatia.

+“Earthquakes are dangerous, but coronavirus is even more so," Beros said, as people rushed out of their homes to congregate in city parks.

+”Earthquakes are more important than the coronavirus.
+If the earthquake hits, and you are under a door, you worry about yourself first and then the mask later,” Paul, a man from Peru who lives in Zagreb, told a local TV station.
+He gave only his first name.

+For most people, the new coronavirus causes only mild or moderate symptoms, such as fever or coughing.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
+Some 93,800 people have recovered, mostly in China.

-The prime minister urged the citizens to remain calm and stay outside their homes in the central parts of Zagreb, which sustained the most damage.
+Plenkovic, the prime minister, urged citizens to remain calm and return to their homes where possible in the central parts of Zagreb, which sustained the most damage.

 “We have two parallel crisis that contradict each other,” Plenkovic said after an emergency meeting of Croatia's top officials.